-This is the version history page for GeeXboX.
+This is the version history page for GeeXboX, showing the last 20 software updates.
 You can return to the main page for this software by clicking here.

 - Version 3.1 (Nov 4, 2013)